Japan·17 - 24 September 2025

 Day 8: Wednesday, September 24, 2025

-Our last day begins with breakfast, enjoying the peaceful morning ambiance one last time.
+Our last day begins with breakfast, enjoying peaceful morning ambiance together one last time.

-In the morning, we’ll depart Karatsu for Fukuoka Airport, enjoying one last scenic drive through the Kyushu countryside.
+In the morning, we’ll depart Karatsu for Fukuoka Airport, enjoying our last scenic drive through the Kyushu countryside.
+Here we'll say our goodbyes with promises to stay in touch (most people do!).

 Included